-Atrophy over 1 and 2 years: continuous surface analyses
+Atrophy over 1 and 2 years: Continuous surface analyses

 The statistical significance of 1 and 2 year volume changes in cortex across the brain surface is shown in Figure 1.
 As can be seen, large cortical areas decreased significantly over 1 year.
-These reductions were most prominent in the temporal lobe, the medial part of the superior frontal gyrus, and the orbitofrontal, precuneus, supramarginal, and inferior parietal cortices, as well as the inferior and part of the middle frontal cortex.
-Lateral parts of the superior frontal cortex, as well as precentral and postcentral gyri, superior parietal areas, occipital cortex, and lingual gyrus were largely spared.
-Over 2 years, the effects were stronger and spread to additional areas, involving all cortical areas except lingual cortex and precentral and postcentral gyri.
+These reductions were most prominent in the temporal lobe, the medial part of the superior frontal gyrus, orbitofrontal, precuneus, supramarginal and inferior parietal, as well as the inferior and part of the middle frontal cortex.
+Lateral parts of the superior frontal cortex, as well as pre- and post-central gyrus, superior parietal areas, occipital cortex and lingual gyrus were largely spared.
+Over two years, the effects were stronger and spread to additional areas, involving all cortical areas except lingual cortex and pre- and postcentral gyrus.

 Percentage volume change in cortex over 1 and 2 years is shown in Figure 2.
-Annual atrophy rates varied across the cortex, but were typically $\sim$ 0.5% in affected areas, including most of the lateral and inferior parts of the temporal lobes, supramarginal gyrus, inferior parietal gyrus, precuneus, and inferior and middle frontal gyri, as well as the medial parts of the superior frontal gyrus.
-Atrophy over 2 years exceeded 1.0% in large areas.
+Annual atrophy rates varied across the cortex, but were typically around 0.5 % in affected areas, including most of the lateral and inferior parts of the temporal lobes, supramarginal gyrus, inferior parietal gyrus, precuneus, inferior and middle frontal gyrus as well as the medial parts of the superior frontal gyrus.
+Atrophy over 2 years exceeded 1.0 % in large areas.

 For comparison purposes, rate of atrophy is presented for AD patients in Figure 2.
 Atrophy in the AD group was much larger than in the healthy elderly, with most areas showing 1% annual change or more.
-This was especially evident in the lateral temporal cortex and an area around posterior cingulate/inferior precuneus/retrosplenial cortex (>2.5% annual change).
-Less atrophy was seen around the central sulcus, pericalcarine sulcus, and lingual gyrus.
+This was especially evident in the lateral temporal cortex and an area around posterior cingulate/ inferior precuneus/ retrosplenial cortex (> 2.5% annual change).
+Less atrophy was seen around the central sulcus, pericalcarine sulcus and lingual gyrus.
 To compare the pattern of atrophy between the healthy controls and the AD patients, mean cortical atrophy was calculated for each hemisphere in each group.
 This value was subtracted from the surface maps, yielding a new map highlighting areas that show greater and lesser rates of atrophy than average for that group.
-These maps illustrate the parts of the cortex that show relatively higher and relatively lower rates of atrophy within each group (Fig. 3).
-Within the AD group, higher than average atrophy was seen in the inferior and middle temporal gyri.
-Within the healthy elderly group, higher than average atrophy was observed in the same areas, but also in the temporal pole, medial orbitofrontal, rostral middle frontal, and supramarginal
+These maps illustrate the parts of the cortex that show relatively higher and relatively lower rates of atrophy within each group (Figure 3).
+Within the AD group, higher than average atrophy was seen in the inferior and middle temporal gyrus.
+Within the healthy elderly group, higher than average atrophy was observed in the same areas, but also in the temporal pole, medial orbitofrontal, rostral middle frontal and supramarginal cortex, as well as parts of the medial superior frontal gyrus.
+Less than average atrophy was seen in cuneus, pericalcarine sulcus, lingual gyrus as well as the central sulcus.
+Results of formal statistical tests of differences in rates of atrophy between healthy controls and AD patients are described below.